 Good news – yes, you can go swimming on your period!
 If it’s a hot summer’s day at the beach or you’re swimming laps at your local pool and you’ve got your period, you shouldn’t have to worry about leaving a trail of blood or being attacked by a shark in the ocean (a legitimate fear for some people!).
 It’s safe to hit the water on your period, as long as you wear a tampon or menstrual cup while you’re swimming.
 Read on for some facts about swimming on your period and what period products can help (and which ones you should probably avoid altogether).

 Tampons are specifically designed to absorb period flow before it can leave your body, which makes them one of the best products to use for swimming on your period.
 You won’t have to worry about signs of your period showing in the water.
 Pads are made to absorb period flow too, but as they’re worn outside of the body – and would be great at absorbing all that pool water too – you’d end up with a soggy bottom and looking like you were wearing a nappy (not the vibe we’re going for).
 So, do yourself a favour and leave the pads at home.
-All Tampax tampons can be worn while swimming in any kind of water, and only Tampax tampons have a LeakGuard Braid to help stop leaks before they happen – giving you all-day comfort and protection for up to eight hours.
+All Tampax tampons can be worn while swimming in any kind of water, and only Tampax tampons have a LeakGuard Braid to help stop leaks before they happen – giving you all-day comfort and protection for up to six hours.

 Have a look at how to insert a tampon and practice a few times before you head into the water – especially if using a tampon is new to you.
 Be sure to tuck the string into the lining of your swimming costume before you leave the bathroom, and you should be good to go.